 Table 2.
-Table stating member names andTable stating team roles
+Table stating Team member names and roles

 Overview

 This document has been divided into sections to better illustrate the project task.
-Section one (1) (1) of this document serves as an introduction to the APS, which describes the purpose of the project, the scope, and the group of people team members involved in the project.
-Section two (2) of this document (2)provides an overall description of the APS including the parties interested in its success, the APS’s functions, and detailed use cases for the construction of well-defined requirements.
-Section three (3) (3) of this document describes the user stories and a general overview of the APS’s requirements.
-Section four (4) of this document (4) contains the functional, non-functional, and safety requirements necessary for the APS to perform its tasks.
+Section one (1) of this document serves as an introduction to the APS, which describes the purpose of the project, the scope, and the group of people team members involved in the project.
+Section two (2) of this document provides an overall description of the APS including the parties interested in its success, the APS’s functions, and detailed use cases for the construction of well-defined requirements.
+Section three (3) of this document describes the user stories and a general overview of the APS’s requirements.
+Section four (4) of this document contains the functional, non-functional, and safety requirements necessary for the APS to perform its tasks.